-Have you ever heard someone say that they love running not just because of how it makes their body feel, but also their mind?
 Over 55 million people in the U.S. run or jog recreationally, and for good reason.
-Most of us know that running offers a host of physical benefits, including improved cardiovascular health… read more
+Most of us know that running offers a host of physical benefits, including improved cardiovascular health and better sleep.

 While it’s easy to say “just quit!”, that’s not always a possibility.
 For those who’re stuck in their toxic work environments, here are some ways to get by—and maybe even to get something good out of the negative experience.